joelswenddal/README_Resume/Resume_JoelSwenddal.md

 ## SUMMARY

-Higher-education professional implementing a career transition to software engineering and development.
-Seeking entry-level software development experiences (e.g. internships or co-ops) and eager to contribute to innovative organizations.
+Entry-level software developer implementing a career transition from the education field.
+Seeking formative, hands-on development experiences (e.g. internships or co-ops) to complement course-based learning while making a meaningful contribution to an innovative organization.
 \
 &nbsp;